-(Mark One)

-$\mathbf{\nabla}$ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-FOR THE QUARTERLY PERIOD ENDED MARCH 31, 2008.

-OR

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-FOR THE TRANSITION PERIOD FROM TO

-Commission File Number: 001-33807

-(Exact name of registrant as specified in its charter)

-Nevada (State or other jurisdiction of incorporation or organization)

-90 Inverness Circle E. Englewood, Colorado

-(Address of principal executive offices)

-80112 (Zip code)

-(I.R.S.
-Employer Identification No.)

-(Registrant's telephone number, including area code)

-Not Applicable

-(Former name, former address and former fiscal year, if changed since last report)

-Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes ☑ No □

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-(Check one):

-Large accelerated filer \Box Accelerated filer

-Non-accelerated filer ☑ (Do not check if a smaller reporting company)

-Smaller reporting company □

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗹

-As of May 1, 2008, the registrant's outstanding common stock consisted of 42,065,985 shares of Class A common stock and 47,687,039 shares of Class B common stock.
+Form 10-Q (Mark One) QUARTERLY REPORT PURS ACT OF 1934 FOR THE QUAI RITIES EXCHANGE OR 0 TRANSITION REPORT PURS ACT OF 1934 FOR THE TRAN Commission File Number: 001-3380 7 noStar Corpora t name of registrant as specified in its o Nevada 26-123272 27 (State or other jurisdiction of incorporation or orga nization) (I.R.S.
+Employer Ident tification No.) 90 Inverness Circle E. Englewood, Colorado (Address of principal executive offices) 80112 (Zip code ) (Regis (303) 706-4000 trant's telephone number, including are ea code) (Former name, forme Not Applicable er address and former fiscal year, if cha nged since last report) 1934 during th eck mark whether the registrant: (1) has for the preceding 12 months (or for such shortout in the past 90 days.
+Yes 🗹 No er period that the registrant was requ • eck mark whether the registrant is a large the definitions of "large accelerated filer," Large acceler ated filer o Accelerated filer o Non-accelerated filer (Do not check if a smaller report Smaller reporting company Indicate by ch eck mark whether the registrant is a shell company (as defined in Rule 12b-2 o of the Exchange Act).
+Yes s o No 🗹 As of July 25, Class B comm 2008, the registrant's outstanding commo n stock consisted of 42,243,376 share s of Class A common stoo ck and 47,687,039 shares of